Core Elements of Emotional Intelligence

 Self-regulation refers to the ability to manage and control emotional reactions in a healthy and constructive way.

-Instead of reacting impulsively when emotions become intense, emotionally intelligent individuals pause, reflect, and choose responses that are calm and respectful.
-This helps prevent unnecessary conflict
+Instead of reacting impulsively when emotions become intense, emotionally intelligent individuals pause, reflect, and choose responses that are calm

 Self-regulation also involves managing stress, staying composed during difficult situations, and maintaining emotional balance.